diogosoares22/ada-fix-it/index.md

 ![Logistic_Regression](assets/plots/Logistic_Regression.png)

 Logistic Regression is usually a better model for classification tasks, however as we can see from the R2 coefficient, the fit is not great.
 Additionally, we have a big number of non defined values coupled with very high p-value for most coefficients.
-That being said we can't make any meaningful conclusions, unless for the age predictor.
+That being said **we can't make any meaningful conclusions, unless for the age predictor**.

 **Model Conclusions**

 By looking at the coefficients with low p-value and their respective sign we can make the following conclusions:

-- A negative coefficient in the age features with a p-value smaller than the threshold (we choose 0.06), tells us that age is a statistically significant positive predictor for Clinton speakers.
+- A negative coefficient in the age features with a p-value smaller than the threshold (we choose 0.06), tells us that **age is a statistically significant positive predictor for Clinton speakers**.
 That means that increasing the age of a speaker it is more likely for him to have quotes referred to Clinton with respect to quotes referred to Trump.

 ## Least Squares Model